albertexye/EBS/README.md

 ## Examples

-Explore the [examples](examples) for sample code snippets and use cases.
+Explore the [examples](examples) for sample code snippets and use cases in C as well as other languages.

 ## License